basscss/basscss/docs/type-scale.md

+# Type Scale

-This module provides utilities for adjusting font-size.
+These styles provide utilities for adjusting font-size.

 The `.h1` – `.h6` font-size utilities can be used to override an element’s default size.